Cutaneous Endometriosis: Symptoms and Treatments

 - Hormonal Evaluation: Checking hormonal levels may provide additional information, especially in understanding the cyclical nature of the symptoms associated with cutaneous endometriosis.

-Treatment Options for Cutaneous Endometriosis
+What are the Treatment Options for Cutaneous Endometriosis?

 Once diagnosed, the treatment for cutaneous endometriosis, especially in the groin area, focuses on easing the symptoms and removing the endometrial tissue.
 Treatment options include medical management and surgical intervention.